ktsr42/qtb/doc/qtb.md

 The lambda passed to `.qtb.addTest`, i.e. the actual test case code, must return either 1b for test success or 0b for test failure.
 Any other return value including throwing an exception is considered an error.

 The return values of lambdas passed to `.qtb.addBeforeAll`, etc. are ignored during test execution.
 However, if a beforeXXX lambda throws an exception, all tests within its scope are skipped.
 The assumption is that required setup for the tests is not present for them to succeed.
-If an afterXXX lambda raises an exception, all the result of all affected tests is set to `` `broke``.
+If an afterXXX lambda raises an exception, the results of all affected tests are set to `` `broke``.

 ## Running tests